jsun2010xyl/SimpleAndroidApp/README.md

  - Displays every item left grouped by "listId"
  - Displays every item left in ascending order (sorted first by "listId", then by "name")

-I add comments to most lines of code.
+I add comments to most lines of code, so it can be easily understood.

 I recorded a short video of the app running on Android Emulator.
 Please see .